Booz Allen Hamilton (NYSE:BAH) Issues FY 2023 Earnings Guidance

 Booz Allen Hamilton (NYSE:BAH – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
 The company provided EPS guidance of $4.15-$4.45 for the period, compared to the consensus EPS estimate of $4.56.
 The company issued revenue guidance of $8.78 billion-$9.12 billion, compared to the consensus revenue estimate of $8.96 billion.

-Booz Allen Hamilton (NYSE:BAH – Get Rating) last posted its quarterly earnings data on Friday, May 20th.
-The business services provider reported $0.86 earnings per share for the quarter, topping the consensus estimate of $0.85 by $0.01.
-The company had revenue of $2.24 billion during the quarter, compared to analysts’ expectations of $2.21 billion.
-Booz Allen Hamilton had a return on equity of 54.65% and a net margin of 7.09%.
-Booz Allen Hamilton’s revenue for the quarter was up 13.1% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.89 earnings per share.
-As a group, research analysts forecast that Booz Allen Hamilton will post 4.18 EPS for the current fiscal year.
+Booz Allen Hamilton (NYSE:BAH – Get Rating) last posted its quarterly earnings results on Friday, May 20th.
+The business services provider reported $0.86 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.85 by $0.01.
+The business had revenue of $2.24 billion during the quarter, compared to analyst estimates of $2.21 billion.
+Booz Allen Hamilton had a return on equity of 54.20% and a net margin of 5.58%.
+The business’s revenue was up 13.1% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.89 earnings per share.
+On average, equities research analysts expect that Booz Allen Hamilton will post 4.32 EPS for the current fiscal year.

-Several research firms recently issued reports on BAH.
-The Goldman Sachs Group upgraded Booz Allen Hamilton from a neutral rating to a buy rating and upped their target price for the stock from $83.00 to $102.00 in a report on Wednesday, April 13th.
-Raymond James upped their target price on Booz Allen Hamilton from $90.00 to $96.00 in a report on Wednesday.
-Bank of America upgraded Booz Allen Hamilton from an underperform rating to a neutral rating and upped their target price for the stock from $80.00 to $90.00 in a report on Friday, March 11th.
-Wells Fargo & Company upped their target price on Booz Allen Hamilton from $90.00 to $98.00 and gave the stock an overweight rating in a report on Thursday, March 24th.
-Finally, Stifel Nicolaus began coverage on Booz Allen Hamilton in a report on Thursday, March 17th.
-They set a buy rating and a $96.00 target price on the stock.
-Three investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Buy and an average price target of $97.30.
+A number of equities research analysts have recently issued reports on BAH shares.
+StockNews.com upgraded Booz Allen Hamilton from a hold rating to a buy rating in a research report on Thursday, May 26th.
+Zacks Investment Research lowered Booz Allen Hamilton from a buy rating to a hold rating and set a $96.00 price target for the company. in a research report on Friday, April 8th.
+The Goldman Sachs Group upgraded Booz Allen Hamilton from a neutral rating to a buy rating and upped their price target for the company from $83.00 to $102.00 in a research report on Wednesday, April 13th.
+Stifel Nicolaus started coverage on Booz Allen Hamilton in a research report on Thursday, March 17th.
+They issued a buy rating and a $96.00 price objective for the company.
+Finally, Wells Fargo & Company increased their price objective on Booz Allen Hamilton from $90.00 to $98.00 and gave the stock an overweight rating in a research report on Thursday, March 24th.
+Three investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of Buy and an average target price of $97.30.

-In other news, EVP Nancy Laben sold 6,003 shares of the company’s stock in a transaction that occurred on Monday, March 28th.
+In other news, EVP Karen M. Dahut sold 97,761 shares of the firm’s stock in a transaction on Wednesday, May 25th.
+The stock was sold at an average price of $84.48, for a total transaction of $8,258,849.28.
+Following the completion of the transaction, the executive vice president now directly owns 194,836 shares in the company, valued at $16,459,745.28.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, EVP Nancy Laben sold 6,003 shares of the firm’s stock in a transaction on Monday, March 28th.
 The stock was sold at an average price of $88.95, for a total value of $533,966.85.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, EVP Karen M. Dahut sold 97,761 shares of the company’s stock in a transaction that occurred on Wednesday, May 25th.
-The shares were sold at an average price of $84.48, for a total value of $8,258,849.28.
-Following the completion of the transaction, the executive vice president now directly owns 194,836 shares in the company, valued at approximately $16,459,745.28.
 The disclosure for this sale can be found here.
-Insiders sold 124,925 shares of company stock worth $10,666,411 in the last ninety days.
-1.92% of the stock is owned by company insiders.
+Over the last 90 days, insiders have sold 124,925 shares of company stock valued at $10,666,411.
+Company insiders own 1.92% of the company’s stock.

-Large investors have recently modified their holdings of the stock.
-Cetera Investment Advisers boosted its holdings in shares of Booz Allen Hamilton by 28.8% in the 1st quarter.
-Cetera Investment Advisers now owns 5,464 shares of the business services provider’s stock valued at $480,000 after purchasing an additional 1,223 shares in the last quarter.
-NEXT Financial Group Inc boosted its holdings in shares of Booz Allen Hamilton by 64.7% in the 4th quarter.
-NEXT Financial Group Inc now owns 4,787 shares of the business services provider’s stock valued at $406,000 after purchasing an additional 1,881 shares in the last quarter.
-MML Investors Services LLC boosted its holdings in shares of Booz Allen Hamilton by 6.9% in the 4th quarter.
-MML Investors Services LLC now owns 4,163 shares of the business services provider’s stock valued at $353,000 after purchasing an additional 267 shares in the last quarter.
-Advisors Asset Management Inc. bought a new position in shares of Booz Allen Hamilton in the 1st quarter valued at $348,000.
-Finally, Prudential PLC bought a new position in shares of Booz Allen Hamilton in the 1st quarter valued at $322,000.
-90.44% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in BAH.
+BlackRock Inc. raised its stake in shares of Booz Allen Hamilton by 4.7% in the fourth quarter.
+BlackRock Inc. now owns 10,038,798 shares of the business services provider’s stock valued at $851,189,000 after acquiring an additional 453,676 shares in the last quarter.
+Wellington Management Group LLP raised its stake in shares of Booz Allen Hamilton by 27.8% in the first quarter.
+Wellington Management Group LLP now owns 1,459,668 shares of the business services provider’s stock valued at $128,219,000 after acquiring an additional 317,646 shares in the last quarter.
+Invesco Ltd. raised its stake in Booz Allen Hamilton by 81.7% in the first quarter.
+Invesco Ltd. now owns 681,952 shares of the business services provider’s stock valued at $59,903,000 after buying an additional 306,720 shares in the last quarter.
+First Trust Advisors LP raised its stake in Booz Allen Hamilton by 10.9% in the first quarter.
+First Trust Advisors LP now owns 2,521,503 shares of the business services provider’s stock valued at $221,489,000 after buying an additional 247,271 shares in the last quarter.
+Finally, Walleye Capital LLC acquired a new stake in Booz Allen Hamilton in the first quarter valued at $10,407,000.
+Institutional investors and hedge funds own 90.44% of the company’s stock.

 Booz Allen Hamilton Holding Corporation provides management and technology consulting, analytics, engineering, digital, mission operations, and cyber solutions to governments, corporations, and not-for-profit organizations in the United States and internationally.
 The company offers consulting solutions for various domains, business strategies, human capital, and operations.